M F Husain: Master of Modern Indian Painting at the V&A

 Photo: Courtesy of Usha Mittal, Victoria and Albert Museum

-M F Husain: Master of Modern Indian Painting is at the Victoria and Albert Museum until 27th July 2014, for further information visit here.
+M F Husain: Master of Modern Indian Painting is at the Victoria and Albert Museum until 27th July 2014.
+For further information visit the museum’s website here.